 |Area of a rectangle = length × breadth||Perimeter of rectangle = 2(length+breadth)|

 |Area of triangle = ½ × base × height||Perimeter of triangle = Sum of all three sides|

 |Area of rhombus = ½ (product of diagonals)||Perimeter of rhombus = 4 × side|

-Example 1: Your favorite chocolate bar is made up of equal-sized squares with each side of the square measuring 1 in.
+Example 1: Your favorite chocolate bar is made up of 6 unit squares with each side of the square measuring 1 in.
 Calculate its perimeter.

-Example 2: What is a perimeter of a rectangular-shaped notebook if the length of the notebook is 7 units and breadth is 4 units?
+Example 2: What is the perimeter of a rectangular-shaped notebook if the length of the notebook is 7 units and breadth is 4 units?

 Using perimeter of rectangle formula = 2(length+breadth)

-Therefore, perimeter of a notebook is 22 units.
+Therefore, the perimeter of the notebook is 22 units.